Steve's Gastronomic Home Page

 Box lunch with teriyaki salmon and chef's choice of sushi

-Other lunch specials come with one main item and several appetizers, but no soup.
+Other lunch specials come with one main item and kakiage (shredded vegetable tempura), rice, and salad, but no soup.
 These offer a cost saving if you do not want sushi, but I think if I were to order the miso soup the total would come out almost the same as if I ordered the box lunch.
-More choices for entrees are avaialable than the ones that come on the box lunch.
+The choice of entrées is almost as large as on the dinner menu.

 Tokyo's sushi bar